 An engineer shortage is said to be looming on the horizon.
-There is considerable concern in the United States that there will not be enough engineers to satisfy demand.
-Boeing shares this concern and is seeking to become an integral element in the development of emerging engineering talent.
-Boeing is well positioned to lead a consortium of constituents interested in the engineering pipeline to cultivate a world-class talent pool of engineering graduates, beginning in K-12 programs.
-This report first examines the "Desired Attributes of an Engineer" as defined by Boeing.
-Quantitative data gathered from interviews, conducted during the Welliver Fellowship during the summer of 2009, show that perceptions of young Boeing engineers concerning their job skills, as outlined in the attributes, do not necessarily match the perceptions of their Boeing supervisors.
-Further research and interviews of Boeing employees provide a snapshot of Boeing's involvement in the K-12 and university pipeline.
-The results of this research show that Boeing is participating in K-12 and university education.
-However, Boeing, as well as other companies, could do so much more.
-STEM education needs to be intentionally improved in the early school years and Boeing should invest resources to become a significant contributor.
-The report concludes that Boeing is well positioned to play a leading role in a consortium of constituents interested in the K-12 STEM pipeline.
-Several recommendations are given to help Boeing position itself for this challenge.
+There is considerable concern in the United States that not enough engineers are graduating from our colleges and universities to satisfy the demand.
+Boeing shares this concern and is seeking to become an important element in the development of emerging engineering talent.
+Boeing is well positioned to become a leader in developing the engineering pipeline to cultivate a world-class talent pool of engineering graduates, beginning in K-12 programs.
+This report first examines the "Desired Attributes of an Engineer" as defined by the National Academy of Engineering and Boeing.
+Quantitative data gathered from discussions with engineers show that perceptions of young engineers concerning their job skills, as outlined in the attributes, do not necessarily match the perceptions of their supervisors.
+Further study provides a snapshot of Boeing's involvement in the K-12 and university pipeline.
+The results of this study show that Boeing already actively participating in K-12 and university education.
+The conclusion from the literature shows that STEM education needs to be intentionally improved in the early school years and the paper suggests that Boeing and industry partners, because of their interest in the challenges of STEM education, could invest more of their resources to have a significant impact on STEM.
+Several recommendations are given to industry to position themselves for this challenge.

-1. Introduction
+Introduction